COVESA/cdsp/docs/docs-gen/content/overview/cdsp-logical-concept.md

 ### Problem
 OEMs have presented various open questions and requirements in tackling growing software complexity.
 One representative list appears below.

-Key questions for a End-to-End Data Architecture:
+"Key questions for a End-to-End Data Architecture:
 - How data can be shared between all touchpoints?
 - How different domains of data share same tech stack?